NVIDIA/TensorRT/plugin/gridAnchorPlugin/README.md

 ## Parameters

-This plugin consists of the plugin creator class `GridAnchorPluginCreator` and the plugin class `GridAnchorGenerator`.
+The `GridAnchor_TRT` plugin consists of the plugin creator class `GridAnchorPluginCreator` and the plugin class `GridAnchorGenerator`.
+The `GridAnchorRect_TRT` plugin consists of the plugin creator class `GridAnchorRectPluginCreator` and the plugin class `GridAnchorGenerator`.

-`GridAnchorPluginCreator` creates instances of the `GridAnchorGenerator` and takes the following parameters as user input:
+`GridAnchorPluginCreator` and `GridAnchorPluginCreator` both take the following parameters as user input:
 | Type     | Parameter                | Description
 |----------|--------------------------|--------------------------------------------------------
 |`float`   |`minSize`                 |Scale of anchors corresponding to finest resolution with respect to the height of input image.
 It corresponds to the `s_min` of the SSD paper.
 Default value is `0.2F`.